Research Software Engineer

 How a Research Software Engineer can benefit your department

 Investments in the central High Performance Computing (HPC) service, Balena and its support staff have supported the use and uptake of HPC across the University.
 Alongside the University’s participation in the GW4 Tier 2 HPC, Isambard, it has created a new central RSE role to provide support to researchers.
-The RSE is based in the HPC team in Computing Services and will provide training and research support across the University.
+The RSE is based in the HPC team in DD&T and will provide training and research support across the University.
 The aim of this role is to promote best practice in research software engineering, to ensure the reproducibility of software and data analysis and to help deliver sustainable software.
 Over the coming months I will be working to develop four key areas:

 - Postgraduate and researcher training (group and individual)